 What is a cervical rib?

 About 1 in 200 people are born with an extra rib called a cervical rib.
-Because this is something that you are born with, it is known as a congenital condition.
-At the back, this rib connects to the seventh cervical vertebra in your neck.
+Because this is something that you are born with, cervical ribs are known as a congenital condition.
+At the back, this cervical rib connects to the seventh cervical vertebra in your neck.
 At the front, in some people a cervical rib can be 'floating' and have no connection.
-In other people it can be connected to your first rib by a band of tough, fibrous tissue.
+In other people the cervical rib can be connected to your first rib by a band of tough, fibrous tissue.
 In some others there may be an articulation (like in a joint) with their first rib.

 A cervical rib can be present just on the right side, just on the left side, or on both sides.

 The thoracic outlet is a space, or passageway, that lies just above your first rib and behind your collarbone (clavicle).
 There are also some muscles that surround the thoracic outlet.
 The thoracic outlet runs from the base of your neck to your armpit.
 You have a thoracic outlet on the left and the right side of your body.

 A number of structures pass through your thoracic outlet, including some important blood vessels and nerves.
 The brachial plexus, a group of nerves passing from your neck to your arm, passes through the thoracic outlet.
 The subclavian artery and subclavian vein are blood vessels that pass through the thoracic outlet as they connect between your chest and your arm.

 What is thoracic outlet syndrome and what causes it?